|Add to your personal catalog|

 HS-201 Samurai Legends & Lives (Variable; Variable; 3.00 Credits; CA,H,I) In this course, students analyze the ways in which the mythic images of the samurai warriors of Japan have been constructed in both Japan and the West.
 Students will read medieval Japanese war tales, administrative and legal documents, memoirs and reminiscences, puppet plays, and view films to understand how these ideas and images were created, and changed, through time.
 Prerequisites: Take EN110 or EN109.

-HS-211 Social History of Medicine (Spring; Yearly; 3.00 Credits; CA,H,I) This interdisciplinary course focuses upon medicine and health care from different cultural, historical, political, and social perspectives.
+HS-211 Social History of Medicine (Either Semester; Variable; 3.00 Credits; CA,H,I) This interdisciplinary course focuses upon medicine and health care from different cultural, historical, political, and social perspectives.
 It explores the primary features that have shaped medicine and health in the Americas.
 In exploring understandings of human illness and health care; it examines the role of science in health care; the history of medicine and the professionalism of medicine and health care delivery.

 HS-213 History of Ireland (Fall; Variable; 3.00 Credits; H) This course is an introduction to the history of Ireland, beginning with an overview of the early history.
 We will then explore the Tudor revolutions, English colonialism, the influence of religion on Irish identities, Irish Republicanism and home rule movements, the partition of Ireland, the creation of the Irish Republic, and the " troubles " in the North.
 No prerequisite.